Strong light-matter interaction effects on molecular ensembles

-In photonic wires strongly coupled to a material, wave function localization and more generally, the expected distance-dependent decay of intermolecular correlations (mediated by the optical cavity) emerge only when \textit{both} disorder and multiple electromagnetic field modes are included in the light-matter Hamiltonian.
-This framework forms the basis of our examination below of polaritonic effects on macroscopic molecular ensembles described with a multimode cavity model.
-As we will see, single-mode models fail qualitatively in capturing essential trends describing the properties of a molecular ensemble in an optical cavity.
-Every quantity reported corresponds to the mean value obtained from 10 realizations of a system with a given set of disorder parameters.
-Standard deviations were computed for every observable reported and checked to be small enough not to qualitatively change any presented trends.\\
+In photonic wires strongly coupled to a resonant material, wave function localization and more generally, the expected distance-dependent decay of intermolecular correlations (mediated by the optical cavity) emerge only when \textit{both} disorder and multiple electromagnetic field modes are included in the light-matter Hamiltonian.